Random phase approximation-based local natural orbital coupled cluster theory: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the startup funds from the University of Maryland, College Park.
+This work was supported by the National Science Foundation under Grant No.~CHE-2543461.
 We acknowledge computing resources provided by the Division of Information Technology at the University of Maryland, College Park, as well as by the National Science Foundation through the ACCESS program under allocation CHE240210.